trosie3/UofODataViz_Final_Project/README.md

  - Given our 4 week project deadline, what we could perform and analyze was limited.
 If we had more time we could have:
    - Tried other types of models and compared them.
    - Adjusting bins/catergories we made perhaps some of them weren't as accurate as they could have been.
 Better categorization could have increase accuracy.
-   - After removing stop words in the optimization run through, we could have attempted the binning process to see if that made a difference, as logic suggestions removing the stop words should have improved the model but it didn't.
+   - After removing stop words in the optimization run through, we could have attempted the binning process to see if that made a difference, as logic suggests removing the stop words should have improved the model, but it didn't.
-   - Better yet we could have performed a full Natural Language Processing breakdown on the description column instead of only looking at the word lenght in each description.
+   - Better yet we could have performed a full Natural Language Processing breakdown on the description column instead of only looking at the word length in each description.
 By being able to look at the sentiment of a description and rank those descriptions, it may have increased the accuracy of the model.

 Data
   - Limited amount of data point in Adoption Speed 0, which is also where even our best models struggled predicting the most.
 Perhaps if there had been a more evenly distributed amount of data points in each Adoption Speed Bin the model could have been trained better.
   - Adoption Speed already binned prior to our accessing the data.
 Given that adoption speed is based on a time-line, had this not previously be categorized we could have performed a LinearRegression Model which could have given us more clues as to where things weren’t aligning, and perhaps could have been more accurate.
-  - With photoamt being a key feature, perhaps if the images were provided an analysis of the images could be performed to key into what images help make the pets more adoptable which would then better their adaoption timeline.
+  - With photo amt being a key feature, perhaps if the images were provided an analysis of the images could be performed to key into what images help make the pets more adoptable, which would then better their adoption timeline.